Categories

 Bonanza’s claim is you’ll “find everything but the ordinary.”

-And that’s an interesting claim because there’s a lot of ordinary on this marketplace.
+And that’s an interesting claim because this marketplace has a lot of ordinary.
 But don’t get us wrong, there is some extraordinary, too.

 Still, categories extend to fashion, jewelry, cosmetics, and the typical categories you’d expect from a large online marketplace.
 What’s most interesting about Bonanza is that it puts your small, handmade products next to large wholesale importers and exports.